anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is only with the heart that one can see rightly, what is essential is invisible to the eye.
+Quote: Opportunity is missed by most because it is dressed in overalls and looks like work.

-By: Antoine de Saint-Exupéry
+By: Thomas Edison